python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GRC_Spectrum_Analyzer.md

 ### Discussion

+- What are the limits of the Hack RF's IF gain?
 - How big of a slice of the spectrum do you see?
 - While running, in the Frequency Display tab, try raising the Average in the bottom right corner.
 Does it help make signals more visible?